Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Data Application

 \subsection{Adjustment of Neutralization Titer to Circulating Strains}

 The neutralization titer measured in the vaccine trials quantifies neutralization against the D614G reference strain.
-However, as detailed in Section \ref{sec:data-description}, the D614G strain was not representative of the strain circulating during the trials.
-For example, during the Sanofi trials, the D614G strain was no longer circulating.
-When there is such a mismatch between the measured neutralization titer and the circulating strain, the practical relevance of trial-level surrogacy evaluation becomes questionable.
+However, as detailed in Section \ref{sec:data-description}, the D614G strain was not representative of the strains circulating in some trials.
+For example, during the Sanofi trials, the dominant strain was the Omicron strain.
+When there is such a mismatch between the measured neutralization titer and the circulating strains, the practical relevance of trial-level surrogacy evaluation becomes questionable.
 To address this, we adjust the neutralization titer measured against the reference strain to approximate the neutralization titer against the circulating strains.
-This adjustment allows us to evaluate whether the neutralization titer against the circulating strains serves as a meaningful trial-level surrogate for infection with those strains.
+This adjustment allows us to evaluate whether the neutralization titer against the circulating strains serves as a meaningful trial-level surrogate for COVID-19 caused by symptomatic infections with those strains.

 In what follows, we describe the neutralization titer adjustment for data from a single trial.
 The same approach can be repeated for each trial separately.
 Let $s_{\text{ref}, i}$ be the neutralization titer (on the ID50 scale, so not log-transformed) against the reference strain for subject $i$ and $s_{v, i}$ the neutralization titer against strain $v$ for subject $i$.
 We assume a vaccine- and variant-specific reduction in titer against non-reference strains, constant across subjects: